 A: The ISBN (International Standard Book Number), is a thirteen-digit code used to identify a book.
 (Example: 978-0-32168650-3) Each book has its own ISBN.
 You can find the ISBN on the back of a book near the barcode or on the copyright page.

-Q: Do I need my receipt in order to sell my textbooks at Buyback?
+Q: Do I need my receipt in order to sell my textbooks at Cash for Books?

 A: No, you can just bring your textbooks to The Co-op Store.

 Q: Where can I sell back my books?

 A: The Co-op Store offers several convenient buyback locations across campus for our end-of-semester buybacks.
 Check our Facebook page, www.facebook.com/iupcoopstore, for up-to-date details on dates, times and locations.

 Q: How are cash for books prices determined?

-A: When we know the instructor plans to use the book next semester, and we don't already have enough on hand, we will pay a premium price up to the quantity we need.
-Even when there is no national wholesale price for a book, which happens with old editions, The Co-op Store will often still buy back old editions that have been re-ordered by faculty for the next term.
+A: When we know the instructor plans to use the book next semester, and we don't already have enough on hand, we will pay a premium price up to the quantity we need., even when there is no national wholesale price for a book, which usually happens with old editions and custom books, The Co-op Store will often still buy back old editions that have been re-ordered by faculty for the next term.
 Old editions do not generally have as great a buyback value as current editions.

 Q: Can I sell back looseleaf textbooks?

 A: Yes!
 The Co-op Store has been buying back looseleaf textbooks for many years.
 Just like any other buyback, if the looseleaf book has been re-ordered by faculty for the upcoming semester and we don’t already have too many copies, we will buy it back.
-Please note that looseleaf textbooks must be complete (no missing pages), and they must be sold back in a 3-ring binder.
+Please note that looseleaf textbooks must be complete including both covers (no missing pages), and they must be sold back in a 3-ring binder.

 Q: What if the book isn't being used at IUP next semester?